JackieYeDev/TripPlanner/README.md

 Trip Planner is a single page application to help you organize and plan your next trip or getaway.
 This application will utilize `FourSquare API` in order to search for hotels and venues in the area.

+## Compatibility

+---

+Currently, this web application is not optimized for mobile or tablet devices.
+Please use this web application on a desktop for the best experience.

 ## User Interface Design

 ---